duongtd23/IPSG-tool/README.md

-## IPSG - Invariant proof scores generation.
+## IPSG - Invariant Proof Scores Generator.

 IPSG is implemented on top of CafeInMaude (https://github.com/ariesco/CafeInMaude), which is the world's second implementation of CafeOBJ.
 IPSG requires Maude version not lower than Maude 3.2 (https://github.com/SRI-CSL/Maude).